Omar12/omar12/README.md

 📫: this.is.omartinez @ gee mail.com

 I'm Omar.
-I've been a front-end developer for 15 years.
+Front-end engineer with over 20 years of professional experience.